COVID-19 RELIEF INFORMATION

 The City of Fife bills utilities on a bimonthly cycle (every 2 months).
 Water meters are read every 2 months.
 This information is then downloaded by the Finance Department who generates the statements you receive for water and/or sewer and/or storm drainage every other month.
 On the back of these statements, the City of Fife’s Water, Sewer and Storm Drainage Municipal codes are listed pertaining to the details of when bills are due, when penalties are assessed, and the delinquent account shutoff/lien process.

-All utility payments can be included in one form of payment, either cash/check/money order/credit card if paying in person at City Hall during regular business hours, or by check/money order via the postal mail or by placing it in the City of Fife’s utility payment drop box anytime in the parking lot (located to the left of the USPS mail box) of City Hall, which is located at:
+All utility payments can be made by check/money order via USPS or by placing it in the City of Fife’s utility payment drop box anytime in the City Hall parking lot at:

 5411 23rd Street E